technofocus-pte/cpltextndregionaldepth/Lab 3A/Lab3A.md

      ![](./media/image26.png)

-     >[!Note] **Note**

-     The **Options for user** section controls what buttons are visible to users in the chat window, and always need to be matched with a condition, or the button won't work.
+     >[!Note] **Note:** The **Options for user** section controls what buttons are visible to users in the chat window, and always need to be matched with a condition, or the button won't work.
 The Conditions, however, can handle the user typing something that is not shown in a button.
 So for instance if you wereto delete the Bellevue **Options for user** button, it would not delete the Bellevue Condition node, which would be used if the user types "Bellevue" when asked for a location.

      Now tell the copilot what message to display if the user selects **Bellevue**.

 9. Select the **+ icon** underneath the Bellevue condition node.